Where will Harry and Meghan go on honeymoon?

 Austen Johnston / North Island

-Prince William and the Duchess of Cambridge picked North Island -- a private island off the East Africa coast -- as their honeymoon destination back in 2011, could Harry and Markle follow suit?
+Prince William and the Duchess of Cambridge picked North Island -- a private island off the East Africa coast -- as their honeymoon destination back in 2011, could Harry and Meghan follow suit?

 The Seychelles government has introduced laws to protect the privacy of famous faces who travel to its islands, so the pair would definitely be away from prying eyes.